anandsundaramoorthysa/TamilKaviWebsite/README.md

     ```bash
     npm start # or yarn start or pnpm start
     ```
-    This will start the development server, and the website should be accessible in your browser, usually at `http://localhost:3000`.
+    This will start the development server, and the website should be accessible in your browser, usually at `http://localhost:8080`.

 ## Features

-* Online Browse and exploration of the Tamil poetry collection.
+* Online browsing and exploration of the Tamil poetry collection.
 * Filtering and searching capabilities for poems, authors, and books.
 * Information about the TamilKavi Python package and dataset.
 * A dedicated submission form for contributing new poems to the collection.